LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 This is not meant to be a full scale Julia solution.
 For that, please see the [Transformers.jl][Transformersjl] package.
-It has better optimizations, CUDA support, APIs for HuggingFace and more.
+It has better optimizations, APIs for HuggingFace and more.
 My own repository with the code in this blog post can be accessed at [github.com/LiorSinai/TransformersLite.jl](https://github.com/LiorSinai/TransformersLite.jl).

 Lastly, transformers are built on top of research and ideas of the last decade of machine learning research.